EDIpack/EDIpackManuscript/Reply_RefereeB.md

 > *p.
 41: The code listing mentions Wband and de, but I don't see where this is coming from.*

-We thank the referee for carefully reviewing this sectoin and pointing this out.
+We thank the referee for carefully reviewing this section and pointing this out.
 Indeed, the variable ${\tt Wband}$ should not appear in the code listing, as it corresponds to ${\tt D}$, which is correctly defined earlier in the script.
 Additionally, the variable ${\tt de}$ represents the energy grid spacing, computed as ${\tt de = 2D / Le}$, where Le is the number of energy points discretizing the Bethe lattice density of states.
 We have corrected the code listing accordingly to eliminate Wband and clarify the definition of de.